Lori-Stroud/data-science-coursera/GettingAndCleaningData/CodeBook.md

 * fBodyBodyGyroJerkMag-mean
 * fBodyBodyGyroJerkMag-std

-All the variables are normalized and in the range [-1, 1].
+Again, all the features are normalized and bounded within [-1,1].